danskernesdigitalebibliotek/dpl-react/README.md

 export default MyNewApplication;
 ```

-3. Import the scss into your story.
+3. Import the scss into your story

 `./src/apps/my-new-application/my-new-application.dev.js`